Skip advert

 The FL5 feels more like a super touring car than a hot hatchback, with a low, flat cornering stance and a level of clarity and precision you’d expect from a bespoke sports car.
 The Civic’s 2-litre turbocharged engine revs cleanly and pulls hard throughout the rev band, but it could do with a little more aural excitement to accompany the performance.
 And the manual gearbox?
 Still one of the best available at any price.

-It’s difficult to find many weaknesses in the package, but the Type R’s £49,995 price tag does sting a little.
-Context is important, though, because this is around the same as VW's Golf R 20 Years special edition, and £13k less than the AMG A45 S. The Honda feels more special and more rewarding than both.
+It’s difficult to find many weaknesses in the package, but the Type R’s £50,050 price tag does sting a little.
+Context is important, though, because a well-specced Golf R can cost over £50k, and the AMG A45 S is £13k more expensive.
+The Honda feels more special and rewarding than both.

 The GR Yaris had quite some pressure on its pumped up haunches leading up to its arrival in 2020.
-It’s the first ‘real’ WRC homologation road car in decades – a bespoke, highly tuned, finely wrought performance machine that many anticipated would become an icon, even before its wheels hit the tarmac.
-Thankfully, the GR Yaris turned out to be as brilliant as we hoped, and Toyota couldn’t build enough of them.
+It was the first genuine WRC homologation road car in decades – a bespoke, highly tuned, finely wrought performance machine that many anticipated would become an icon, even before its wheels hit the tarmac.
+Thankfully, the GR Yaris turned out to be as brilliant as we’d hoped, and Toyota couldn’t build enough of them.

 Advertisement - Article continues below